 Once you’ve been accepted for a credit card, make sure you know the exact amount you need to pay back each month and when, as late or missed payments can make managing your finances much tougher.
-Remember that if you can make more than the minimum payment each month, you will not only pay off what you owe faster, you’ll also show the lender how reliable you are, which will lead to improvements in your credit scoring.
+Remember that if you can make more than the minimum payment each month, you’ll not only pay off what you owe faster, but you’ll save on interest too.
+Our Repayment Calculator will show you the difference a few pounds extra a month can make.
+You’ll also be showing the lender how reliable you are, which will lead to improvements in your credit scoring.

 Budgeting doesn’t have to be complicated.
 By keeping track of your incomings and outgoings, you can keep on top of your finances and start reducing the amount you owe.

 Don’t rely on guesswork when it comes to budgeting.
 Work out your total incomings and outgoings each month to get a clear financial picture and don’t forget the pennies either – they all add up!

 We all need to treat ourselves every now and then, whether it’s a brand new outfit or a tasty takeaway.
 Budget for these indulgences but just make sure you’re aware of how much they add up in the long run.